felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 attention.

 Wait until you are in the final pages of a book before ordering your next one.
-You don't want to take commitments that you might not be able to complete.
+You don't want to make commitments that you might not be able to complete.
 I strongly advise to order only a single book at a time - don't get carried away!